pgiacalo/ESP32_MAC_and_IP_Address/README.md

 # ESP32 MAC and IP Address Library

-A comprehensive ESP32 library for retrieving MAC addresses and IP addresses with easy WiFi connectivity management.
-This library provides a clean, reusable API that can be easily integrated into any ESP32 project.
+A library for retrieving MAC addresses and IP addresses with WiFi connectivity management for ESP32 projects.

-## 🚀 Features
+## Features

-- **MAC Address Retrieval**: Get MAC addresses for different interfaces (WiFi STA, SoftAP, etc.)
+- MAC address retrieval for different interfaces (WiFi STA, SoftAP, etc.)
-- **WiFi Connectivity**: Simple WiFi connection management with retry logic
+- WiFi connection management with retry logic
-- **IP Address Management**: Automatic IP address retrieval and formatting
+- IP address retrieval and formatting
-- **Comprehensive Output**: Formatted display of all network information
+- Formatted display of network information
-- **Error Handling**: Detailed error messages and proper error codes
+- Error handling with detailed messages
-- **Resource Management**: Proper initialization and cleanup
+- Resource management and cleanup
-- **Easy Integration**: Clean API designed for reuse across projects

-## 📚 Library Design
+## Library Design

-The library is structured into two main files:
+The library consists of two files:

-- **`esp32_mac_ip.h`**: Header file with function declarations and data structures
+- `esp32_mac_ip.h` - Header file with function declarations and data structures
-- **`esp32_mac_ip.c`**: Implementation file with all functionality
+- `esp32_mac_ip.c` - Implementation file with all functionality

 ### Key Data Structures